dhoeppe/alpha_vantage/README.md

 * The integration tests are not being run at the moment within travis, gotta fix them to run.
 * Add test for csv calls as well.
 * Add tests for incompatible parameter raise errors.
-* Github actions & other items in the issues page.

 ## Contact:
 You can reach/follow the Alpha Vantage team on any of the following platforms: